mmcc007/mobile-messaging/README.md

 Turn on to track location of friends in circles (by convent)
 1. User grouping using circles feature
 Maintain different circles of friends

+A partial demo of a more complete implementation (not all features are working in demo).
+However, it does give you an idea of what it is capable of.
+Features, that have been implemented in the full version, but not working in the demo include, invites, circle of friends, changing identity, etc...

+You can check it out (if online) at http://bywaze.com:8080/Roadz-0.1.9/login

+Demo usernames are, glen, burt, sven, chuck_norris, peter

+Password is 'password'